dnovichman/dnovichman.github.io/theteam.md

             caption="Ivan Hendrikx" %}

 # Juan David Adarve - Computer Vision Specialist
 Juan is currently completing his PhD in Computer Vision with a focus on optic-flow.
-Some of his work can be found on his [Github](https://github.com/jadarve)
+Some of his work can be found on his [Github](https://github.com/jadarve) page.
 {% include image.html
             img="../images/theteam/juan.jpeg"
             title="Juan David Adarve"